allisoneto/pipnick/docs/photometry.rst

 1. **Import the Function**

-   First, import the `photometry_all()` function from the `nickelpipeline` package.
+   First, import the `photometry_all()` function from the `pipnick` package.

    .. code:: python

-      from nickelpipeline.pipelines.photometry import photometry_all
+      from pipnick.pipelines.photometry import photometry_all

 2. **Initialize Logging**